A Privacy Porch Offers Relaxation

 create privacy with this planter

-• Determine the amount of space you have available for a privacy porch area and select a trellis planter like the one shown here (complements of Plow And Hearth Remember to allow for maneuverability around your planter while still maintaining the privacy you'd like.
+• Determine the amount of space you have available for a privacy porch area and select a trellis planter to create a barrier.
+Remember to allow for maneuverability around your planter while still maintaining the privacy you'd like.

 • Determine whether you want this to be permanent (perennial) or seasonal (annuals).
 Consider how long it takes to grow the plants and if you want privacy during the winter months as well.